 Medical or social priority would normally only be given in exceptional circumstances if the child or a close family member has an illness or disability, or if there are any other exceptional social reasons, which means that one school is more suitable than another.
-Medical applications are considered on a case by case basis, the intention of the criteria is that it should normally only be applied to children who need to attend their nearest school.
+Medical applications are considered on a case-by-case basis.
+The intention of the criteria is that it should normally only be applied to children who need to attend their nearest school.

 Common medical conditions and allergies can usually be supported in all Hounslow mainstream schools.
-Therefore priority under this criterion would not normally be given for these.
+Therefore, priority under this criterion would not normally be given for these.

 Some mainstream schools have units attached which provide specialist provision for children with an education, health and care plan which names the school.
-The facilities in these units are not normally available to children in the mainstream school and as such priority under a school's exceptional social or medical criterion would not normally be agreed for a mainstream place on the basis of a specialist unit being attached to the school.
+The facilities in these units are not normally available to children in the mainstream school.
+Priority under a school's exceptional social or medical criterion would not normally be agreed for a mainstream place based on a specialist unit being attached to the school.

 In addition, routine child-minding arrangements would not normally be considered to be an exceptional social reason for placement at a particular school.

 The request for the admission authority to consider medical and social need priority must be submitted at the same time as making your application.

-The application must be supported by compelling written evidence from a suitable professional such as a hospital consultant, a social worker or health visitor that sets out the particular reasons why this school is the most suitable and the difficulties that would be caused if the child had to attend another school.
-This must be submitted at the time of the original application.
+The application must be supported by compelling written evidence from a suitable professional such as a hospital consultant, a social worker or health visitor that sets out the reasons why this school is the most suitable and the difficulties that would be caused if the child had to attend another school.

 If the school is not the closest to home, the professional must set out in detail the wholly exceptional circumstances for attending this school and the difficulties if the child had to attend another school.

 Providing evidence does not guarantee that a child will be given priority at a particular school, and in each case a decision will be made based on the merits of the case and whether the evidence demonstrates that a placement should be made at this school over any other.